 The emissions from mobile phone antennas are well within Australia's safety standard.
 Typically, the amount of radiation you might expect to receive in the area around a base station is around 1-2 microwatts per square centimetre (W/cm2).
-This is around one thousandth of the standard which allows people to be exposed to around 1000 W/cnt'.

-This would be extremely reassuring - if the standard were in fact protecting
+This is around one thousandth of the standard which allows people to be exposed to around 1000 W/cm/.
+This would be extremely reassuring - being fired from a gun.
+There is now a great deal of evidence that radiation is producing non-heating (athermal) effects on the body and this could explain the health problems that are being reported.
+There are now hundreds of studies that show adverse effects from radiofrequency radiation at non-heating levels of exposure - levels that are far below international standards.
+However, the standard provides no protection against any of them.
+The Spanish phone auteuna study mentioned above found unpleasant symptoms at levels a thousand times lower than the Australian standard.
+The authors wrote, 'based on the data of this study the advice would be to strive for levels [of exposure] ... equal to a power density of

 The Australian standard protects people primarily from health problems that are known to be caused when radiation heats the body by 1 degree C. And this it does admirably.
-Flowever, considering only the heating effects of radiation may be like considering only the sound of a bullet being fired from a gun.
+However, considering only the heating effects of radiation may be like considering only the sound of a bullet